 Let’s face it.
 Board meetings, investor days, activist shareholders, keeping customers happy, responding to competitive threats – the challenges you face are often both important and urgent, and the attention they draw from senior executives may well be fully justified.

 But it’s not uncommon during this time of year that when our clients take a few moments to review their accomplishments, they pose an age-old question: “How do I successfully balance the important and the urgent?
-I started off the year with the best of intentions – 2015 was going to be the year when my team and I finally resolved some of the big issues we face.
+I started off the year with the best of intentions – this was going to be the year when my team and I finally resolved some of the big issues we face.
 But as the first quarter turned into the second, and we took on unforeseen challenges around [revenue, cost, competition, regulation, emerging technologies, etc.], we just never found the time to work the long-term problems.
 We got the job done, but never did get to those important but less time-sensitive topics.”